lapinek/platform-scripting/README.AM.md

     > // > ERROR: [user.0@a.com, user.0@c.com]
     > ```

-    Since the value returned by `idRepository.getAttribute(String username, String attribute)` is a `HashSet`, optionally, you may also be able to employ some of its methods described in the corresponding [Java](https://docs.oracle.com/javase/8/docs/api/java/util/HashSet.html), [Rhino](https://mozilla.github.io/rhino/javadoc/org/mozilla/javascript/Hashtable.html), and [Groovy](http://docs.groovy-lang.org/next/html/documentation/working-with-collections.html#_set_operations) docs.
+    The value returned by `idRepository.getAttribute(String username, String attribute)` is a `HashSet`; optionally, you may also be able to employ some of its methods described in the corresponding [Java](https://docs.oracle.com/javase/8/docs/api/java/util/HashSet.html), [Rhino](https://mozilla.github.io/rhino/javadoc/org/mozilla/javascript/Hashtable.html), and [Groovy](http://docs.groovy-lang.org/next/html/documentation/working-with-collections.html#_set_operations) docs.
 For example, you can use `size()` in JavaScript and Groovy (and `count {}` in Groovy) to check length of the returned value directly, without intermediate conversions:

     <br/>